XSY-HYH/ZIM-Zigzag-Interaction-Model/README.md

 - **For understanding the fundamental protocol**: Start with CHAP documentation
 - **For learning the underlying theory**: Read CHAP first, then the ZIM concept
 - **For high-security applications**: Review CHAP-IEM after understanding standard CHAP
+- **For maximum security with low-entropy pre-shared secrets**: Study CHAP-IEM-SKN specification (theoretical, use with caution)
-- **For implementation decisions**: Compare the exception recovery and security trade-offs between both variants
+- **For implementation decisions**: Compare the exception recovery and security trade-offs across all three variants